What is Action Corps?

 What do Action Corps Organizers Believe?

 We believe that every person—no matter where they are born or the body they inhabit—has a right to the resources they need.
-Our beautiful earth provides enough food and water for everyone, but climate change, genocide, war and disease are depriving millions of human beings.
-We see our well-being linked to the well-being of everyone, and we envision a world where everyone has a seat at the table and no one is left out.
-We see the struggles of Native people, immigrants, refugees, people of color, women, LGBT people, and all oppressed people, rooted in the common enemies of economic exploitation, White supremacy, and patriarchy.
-As we unite with communities struggling for liberation, we remind one another of the common thread of humanity that connects us.
-Although our campaigns are focused, we remember our broader common struggle.
+Our beautiful earth provides enough food and water for everyone, but climate change, genocide, war and disease are depriving billions of human beings.
+We see our well-being linked to the well-being of everyone, and we envision a world where everyone has a seat at the table.

 Where is Action Corps Active?